gall1frey/airport_simulator/README.md

 # airport simulator
-Airport Simulator written in C, manages incoming and outgoing flights Can set number of runways
+Airport Simulator written in C, manages incoming and outgoing flights.
+Can set number of runways.
+Runs on Windows and Linux